Documentation Index

 - Add multiple tags to categorize your agent (recommended: 1-3 tags per agent)

-When starting a conversation, users can filter agents by tag:
+When starting a conversation, users can filter agents by tag:- Click Switch Agent to open the agent selector

 - Use the left sidebar to browse by tag category